alextaoultsides/evolve.markets/README.md

 App is designed to be more mobile friendly than the website using Evolve.Markets API.

 # Installation

-Download repository and run Evolve.Markets.xcworkspace.
-It uses multiple frameworks using Pod so it only works if you run the workspace file.
+Download repository and run Evolve.Markets.xcworkspace in iOS 9.2+ It uses multiple frameworks using Pod so it only works if you run the workspace file.

 # How to Use